Is It Safe To Leave A Pet In An RV?

 If you don’t have tools to monitor the RV or Camper conditions, another option is to ask someone at the campground to check up on your dog occasionally.
 It should be someone trustworthy who you know will do as you ask.

 You may also ask someone from the campground’s office to check up on your dog.
-Chances are that there will be people who will be happy to do that for you.
+Chances are there will be people who will be happy to do that for you.